 Is it Illegal to Collect Rainwater in Texas?

 Collecting precipitation from your gutters, also known as rainwater harvesting, can be a convenient way to gather and conserve water.
 But have you ever stopped to ask yourself: Is it illegal to collect rainwater in Texas?
-You might be surprised by the answer.

-According to the National Conference of West Legislatures, Texas and Ohio are among the states who are paying close attention to the issue of whether it’s illegal to collect rainwater and the rights to water.
-Texas has many laws in place for regulating the practice of harvesting rainwater.
-It is up to each county how it is dealt with.
-You can read more about the act here.
+According to the National Conference of West Legislatures, Texas is among the few states who pay close attention to the issue of whether it’s illegal to collect rainwater and the rights to water in general.
+Texas has many laws in place for regulating the practice of harvesting rainwater, and leaves it up to each county to determine how it’s dealt with.

 What is Rainwater Harvesting?